polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 - It reverses the order of the market and renewal phase.
     - This allows to fine-tune the price through market forces.
     - This significantly increases the cost for core captures, because captured cores would become increasingly expensive over time.
-- It exposes the renewal prices, while still being beneficial for longterm tenants, more to market forces.
+- It exposes the renewal decision, while still guaranteeing longterm tenants to keep their core, more to market forces.
 - It removes the LeadIn period and introduces a (from the perspective of the coretime systemchain) passive Settlement Phase, that allows the secondary market to exert it's force.

 The premise of this proposal is to reduce complexity by introducing a common price (that develops releative to capacity consumption of Polkadot), while still allowing for market forces to add efficiency.
-Longterm lease owners still receive priority **IF** they can pay (close to) the market price.
+Longterm lease owners still receive priority and a guaranteed allocation **IF** they can pay (close to) the market price.
 This prevents a situation where the renewal price significantly diverges from market prices which allows for core captures and general inefficiencies.
 While maximum price increase certainty might seem contradictory to efficient price discovery, the proposed model aims to balance these elements, utilizing market forces to determine the price and allocate cores effectively within certain bounds.
 In particular, prices are bounded upward within a `BULK_PERIOD` and can be calculated for future periods.
 It must be stated, however, that under high demand, prices could exponentially increase.
 This is necessary to allow for proper price discovery and efficient Coretime pricing and allocation.

 Ultimately, this the framework proposed here adheres to all requirements stated in RFC-1.